← Submission Hub

 Music Hall

 The façade has been a civic mirror for 148 years.
-Our work is a three-and-a-half minute letter to the people standing in front of it.
+Our work is a three-and-a-half minute letter to the people standing in front of it, now and throughout its tenure in Cincinatti.

 Cincinnati Music Hall façade at dusk, crowd assembled